thomazyazima/thomazyazima.github.io/week-1/3-fork-and-clone/README.md

 # Fork and clone a github repository

-## Objectives
+## Learning Competencies
-- Teach non-git users how and why to fork a repository
+- Explain how and why to fork a GitHub Repository
-- Ability to copy Github files to your computer
+- Clone a fork onto a local machine.

-## Release 0
+## Release 0: Watch
 We created this handy video walking through the process of forking and cloning your curriculum.
-CHeck it out here **INSERT VIMEO LINK TO FORKANDLCONE**.
+Check it out here **INSERT VIMEO LINK TO FORKANDLCONE**.

 ## Release 1
 Now that you have seen it done, lets put our knowledge to the test.
 Fork the phase-0-unit-1 repo into your collection.
 For good measure, delete your newly forked repo and fork it again.
 It is good to walk through the process a couple times to make sure you understand it.
 If you can do it without referencing the video you are in a good spot.